Sales Call Objection Tracking: How AI Catches What You Miss

 Each detected objection is categorized into common objection types:

-For each objection, the AI also captures how the rep responded.
-This creates a complete picture: what the prospect said, how the rep handled it, and what happened next in the conversation.
-This is pure gold for coaching.
+Because IceCubes captures the full transcript, you get both the objection and how the rep responded, giving managers a complete picture.
+You can see what the prospect said, how the rep handled it, and what happened next in the conversation.
+This is the most valuable material for coaching.

 Using Objection Data for Sales Coaching

-Objection tracking transforms sales coaching from opinion-based to evidence-based.
+Objection tracking moves sales coaching from opinion-based to evidence-based.

 Before AI Objection Tracking